 Case Size: 40mm, 44mm | Battery Life: 2-3 days | Water resistance: Up to 50m | Heart-rate sensor: Yes | GPS: Yes

-The Apple watch has been the most popular wearable piece of tech, especially for Apple fans, since its debut.
-Apple nails it in absolutely every way with their latest Apple Watch Series 4.
-The Series 4 is mainly a design refresh over previous generations.
+The Apple Watch has been the most popular wearable piece of tech, especially for Apple fans, since its debut.
+Apple nails it in absolutely every way with their latest Apple Watch Series 5.
+Series 5 is mainly a design refresh over previous generations.
 Combine great design with a slew of handy features, and arguably one of the best fitness integration in any smartwatch, the Apple watch finds the top spot on our list with ease.

 Moving onto features, Apple has filled this watch to the absolute brim.
 Siri is integrated almost perfectly as a voice assistant.
-It now has “raise to talk” feature which works most of the time and is pretty fast.
-You can choose from a ton of watch faces that are also customizable, so you can add weather, fitness details and the date for example.
+It now has a “raise to talk” feature which works most of the time and is pretty fast.
 There are also a lot of health-focused features, such as fall detection and a heart-rate sensor.
-Both of which work well and the heart-rate sensor has actually saved a life in the past.
+The newer Series 5 also has an always-on display.
 Battery life is also good averaging at 3-4 days.

 Fitness also works very well.
 Step tracking, calories burned and overall activity tracking is very accurate and as a fitness tracker, the Apple watch is actually on par with Fitbit’s products.
 Overall, for women who want a great looking watch with the most functional and handy features, look no further than the apple watch.
 The only complaint here is that it only works with iPhones and like a lot of Apple products, it is very expensive.

-Compared to the Ionic, Fitbit’s first attempt at a smartwatch, the Versa is miles ahead in terms of practicality.
 The usual great fitness-related features are here.
 Step tracking, calories tracking, sleep tracking are a few of the most important fitness features coupled with water resistance up to 50m.
-The Fitbit app on your phone has a lot of profiles for different kind of workouts, and the watch displays all the results right on your wrist.
+The Fitbit app on your phone has a lot of profiles for different kinds of workouts, and the watch displays all the results right on your wrist.
 What makes this watch great for women isn’t just the lightweight design, but the health-focused features specifically for women.
 The fitness app offers more focus on health tracking for women and has workout profiles designed with women in mind.

 Other features that have been sprinkled here by Fitbit really make this a complete smartwatch.
-The Versa works well with a lot of different apps to give you alerts and notifications.
-You can reply to text messages quickly and you get alerts for your daily workouts.
+The Versa 2 works well with a lot of different apps to give you alerts and notifications.
 Battery life is also substantially better than their previous watch.
-The Versa is compatible with both iPhones and Android phones.
+The Versa 2 is compatible with both iPhones and Android phones.

-A few complaints we have are the following.
-Navigating through the UI can feel sluggish at times, this might be because of the low-power processor.
-Besides that, the Versa also lacks GPS navigation which might be a dealbreaker for some people.
+Navigating the UI on the original was Versa was a hassle, but this version is much smoother.
+Besides that, Versa 2 also lacks built-in GPS navigation which might be a dealbreaker for some people.
 Apart from those two issues, the Versa is still the best Smartwatch for fitness tracking.